Stade Thelbert Carti

 The Stade Thelbert Carti is an association football stadium in Quartier-d'Orleans, Saint Martin.
 It has a capacity of 2,500 spectators and an artificial turf surface.
 It is home to the Orléans Attackers FC of the Saint-Martin Senior League and has hosted matches of the Saint Martin national football team.

 History

 The reconstructed stadium was inaugurated in October 2016 after a four-month construction process.
-The football structures were almost completely destroyed by Hurricane Irma eleven months later.
+When Stade Thelbert Carti opened, as well as football, it hosted rugby union tournaments, with players from the French Top 14 professional club Stade Français attending one.
+The stadium was almost completely destroyed by Hurricane Irma eleven months later.
 The Saint Martin government committed 500,000 euros to restoring the structure.
+In total, the renovations cost €1,380,000 with the funding being split four ways between a convergence contract, the Collectivity of Saint Martin, the French Football Federation and a separate financial backer.
+The reconstruction commenced in 2019, though it was delayed in March 2020 as a result of the COVID-19 pandemic in the Collectivity of Saint Martin, though work resumed in May.

 In late 2021 a three-phase refurbishment plan was begun on the stadium with the installation of fence around the stadium, installing new lighting at the site, and laying a new synthetic coating on the playing surface.
-Phases two and three will include building a new athletics track, changing rooms, and bleachers, and a structure housing a dojo, fitness room, dance hall, yoga room, and social space.
+Phases two and three included building a new athletics track, changing rooms, and bleachers, and a structure housing a dojo, fitness room, dance hall, yoga room, and social space.

+Demolition work began at the stadium on 6 August 2026 in preparation for rebuilding, that is scheduled to begin in January 2027.
+At the time, the project was described by association and government officials not as a renovation, but a complete rebuild that will bring the stadium up to CONCACAF standards.
+The completed project is expected to cost about €15 million and is scheduled be completed within two years.